albertintech/apai/docs/congress/cmf/fema/sample-mmd-ballot.md

 ---

-*This is a mock ballot created for educational purposes to demonstrate STAR Proportional Representation voting, Joint Endorsement Lists, and Federal Candidate Assessment Office (FCAO) examination requirements as proposed in the Federal Elections Modernization Act (FEMA).*
+*This is a mock ballot created for educational purposes to demonstrate STAR Proportional Representation voting and Joint Endorsement Lists as proposed in the Congressional Elections Modernization Act (CEMA).*

-> 📥 [Download this document](https://github.com/albertintech/apai/blob/main/docs/congress/cmf/fema/sample-mmd-ballot.md) (opens on GitHub -- click the ⬇ download button)
+> 📥 [Download this document](https://github.com/albertintech/apai/blob/main/docs/congress/cmf/cema/sample-mmd-ballot.md) (opens on GitHub -- click the ⬇ download button)

 ---